HW-PlayersPatch/File_Share/ChangeLists/Build 01-07 Change List.md

 # Build 1 Change List | Nov 3, 2017

 ## General
-* Included all the changes from Gearbox’s unfinished 2.205 Patch Preview, as described [here](http://forums.gearboxsoftware.com/t/homeworld-remastered-patch-balance-changes/1501771/1).
+* Included all the changes from Gearbox’s 2016 2.205 Patch Preview (which was just released in July 2023 as the 2.3 Patch), as described [here](https://github.com/HWRM/KarosGraveyard/wiki/Patch-Changes).

 ## Balance
 * The bulk of the balance changes are from Gearbox’s 2.205 Patch Preview.
 Additional changes are listed below.
-* Fixed the major [666 Formation Targeting Bug](https://forums.gearboxsoftware.com/t/666-formation-targeting-bug/1541832/1).
+* Fixed the major [666 Formation Targeting Bug](https://web.archive.org/web/20220720191730/https://forums.gearboxsoftware.com/t/666-formation-targeting-bug/1541832).
 Formations and squadrons now perform as they were intended to!
 * Reduced the amount of small low-RU debris for destroyers and cruisers.
 This improves the game’s performance in long games.
 * High Unit Caps adjusted so cruisers are capped at 3, rather than 4.
 * Hiigaran/Vaygr Gun Platforms, Ion Platforms, and Missile Platforms speed 100->125 (to match hw2c)